Endura

 Stone Over Bar Strength Standards Calculator

-For Stone Over Bar, Novice starts at 0.50x bodyweight for men and 0.34x for women, while Elite starts at 1.3x bodyweight for men and 0.92x for women.
+Under strict Stone Over Bar strength standards, Novice starts around 0.50x bodyweight for men and 0.34x for women, while Elite starts around 1.3x for men and 0.92x for women.

 Understanding Your Stone Over Bar Strength Score